sjentsch/lsjDocs/Ch07/Ch07_Probability.rst

 Up to this point in the book we have discussed some of the key ideas in experimental design, and we have talked a little about how you can summarise a data set.
-To a lot of people thit is all there is to
+To a lot of people this is all there is to
 statistics: collecting all the numbers, calculating averages, drawing pictures, and putting them all in a report somewhere.
 Kind of like stamp collecting but with numbers.
 However, statistics covers much more than